Call for Submissions

 2016 Central States Communication Association (CSCA)

-The Performance Studies and Theatre Interest Group invites all members of CSCA to submit competitive papers, programs, interactive panels, and performances for programming consideration at the 2015 CSCA conference to be held in Grand Rapids, Michigan.
+The Performance Studies and Theatre Interest Group invites all members of CSCA to submit competitive papers, interactive panels, and performances for innovative programming consideration at the 2016 CSCA conference to be held in Grand Rapids, Michigan.
 Our interest group focuses on performance as a method of communication inquiry and theater as an embodied and creative way of knowing and presenting information.
-We invite scholars to attend to these interests at multiple levels and welcome a variety of formats, including performances, roundtable discussions, and spotlight sessions.
-We will give special consideration to papers and panels focusing explicitly on the convention theme.
+We invite scholars to attend to these interests at multiple levels and welcome a variety of formats, including live or mediated performances, roundtable discussions, and spotlight sessions.

 Guidelines for Submission: